 The International Treaty entered into force in July 2004 and constitutes a binding international agreement.
-The Contracting Parties have agreed to conserve, characterise and evaluate plant genetic resources occurring in nature and in farmers fields (in situ) and in gene banks (ex situ) and to ensure their sustainable use.
-The Treaty highlights the extraordinary contribution farmers have made to the development and conservation of plant genetic resources.
+The Contracting Parties have agreed to conserve, characterize and evaluate plant genetic resources occurring in nature (in situ), in farmers’ fields (on farm) and in genebanks (ex situ) and to ensure their sustainable use.
+The International Treaty highlights the extraordinary contribution farmers have made to the development and conservation of plant genetic resources.
 The benefits of this use are to be shared fairly through the exchange of information, technology transfer and capacity building in developing countries.
-A governing body, composed of representatives of all Contracting Parties, monitors and supervises the implementation of the Treaty in the individual signatory states.
+A Governing Body, composed of representatives of all Contracting Parties, monitors and supervises the implementation of the International Treaty.
 Important elements of the International Treaty include Farmers Rights, the Multilateral System of Access and Benefit Sharing (MLS) and the Global Information System (GLIS).

 Multilateral System (MLS)